lkankowski/arduino-multi-relay2/README.md

 ## Dependent relays
-The "dependOn" option in relays configuration is intended for turning ON and OFF power supplies, not to create scenes.
+The "dependOn" option in relays configuration is intended for turning ON and OFF power supplies or simple scenes.
 For example, you have 12V power supply and two 12V LED lights:
 ```
 ...